-PIT tags, or commonly known as microchips, are very small in size and weight, and should not alter the appearance or behaviour of the animals (Mellor et al., 2004).
-A standard PIT is about 11 mm in length, 2 mm in diameter and 100 mg in mass.
-There is a new generation of small ~10 mg tags developed and applied to very small animals, such as ants (Moreau et al. 2011), bees (Decourtye et al. 2011), and zebrafish (Cousin et al. 2012).
+PIT tags, commonly known as microchips, are very small in size and weight and should not alter the appearance or behaviour of the animals (Mellor et al., 2004).
+A standard PIT is approximately 11 mm in length, 2 mm in diameter and 100 mg in mass.
+However, there is a range of smaller chips now available including the mini-microchip measuring just 8.5 mm x 1.4 mm and the nano-microchip 7 mm x 1.25 mm.
+Noting that the smaller the chip the shorter the read range.